petrgazarov/salami/README.md

 ## 😍 Contributing

 Contributions are welcome!
-If your contribution is non-trivial, please open an issue first to discuss the proposed changes.
+For non-trivial contributions, please open an issue first to discuss the proposed changes.